Print/Download [English]

 - School Records.
 A DCFS investigator may review a document from the student's school records in only two circumstances:

-- If the school receives written notice that a Hotline report about a student was “indicated” by DCFS, the principal shall direct the school clerk to place the notice in the student’s temporary school record.
+- If the school receives written notice that a Hotline report about a student was "indicated" by DCFS, meaning DCFS determined that there was credible evidence of abuse and/or neglect, the principal shall direct the school clerk to place the notice in the student's temporary school record.

 - If the school receives written notice that a Hotline report about a student was "unfounded" by DCFS, the principal shall direct the school clerk to remove any documentation of the report from the student's school record and return that documentation to DCFS.

-- Investigators from the Law Department, Office of Student Protections and Title IX, or Office of the Inspector General (OIG) (“authorized investigators”) may investigate allegations of child abuse or neglect by employees of the Board, employees of a private vendor or contractor, or volunteers.
+- Investigators from the Law Department, Office of Student Protections and Title IX (OSP), or Office of the Inspector General (OIG) ("authorized investigators") may investigate allegations of child abuse, sexual misconduct, corporal punishment, physical abuse, verbal abuse, and boundary violations by Covered Individual Adults of the Board, including employees of a private vendor or contractor, or volunteers.

 - Principals, supervisors, vendors, or contractors must cooperate with authorized investigators by making their employees and volunteers available for interviews, participating in requested interviews and providing requested information and documentation.